 Face coverings can be unlooped to receive Holy Communion.

 Osterley church has a mechanical ventilation system.
 This system draws in fresh air from outside at the back of the church and expels air via the church tower at the front of the church.
 No air is recirculated and this system frequently changes the air in the church thereby reducing the risk of airborne transmission of the Covid 19 virus.
 This has been confirmed by a chartered engineer.

 There is no drinking water in church so bring your own during this hot weather.
 Toilet facilities are available.
 Children are of course very welcome but must remain with their parents at all times.
 Stewards will direct you when you come to church.

-> If you are unable to use this facility you can text 078 9989 5483 and leave your name, the masses you want to attend and the number of tickets you require (all from what is considered to be one household, max number 7).
+If you are unable to use this facility you can text 078 9989 5483 and leave your name, the masses you want to attend and the number of tickets you require (all from what is considered to be one household – see Christmas rules below).
 The parish will reply within a few days, if we do not please ring this number and leave a message.

-> Please click on “Homilies” to read Fr Robin’s homily for Sunday 2nd August
+Click on “Homilies” to read Fr Robin’s latest homily.

-> Help us to open the church safely
+Help us to open the church safely

 Please volunteer one hour once a month to allow us to re-open safely

 To open for mass we need parishioners to volunteer one hour per month on a Sunday or Weekday as a Steward or a Cleaner.
 Please seriously consider doing this and see the details below: